-If you lose your disability appeal hearing and your lawyer appeals the case to the Appeals Council and federal court, your lawyer will end up spending more time on your case than usual.
-In this situation, your lawyer is allowed to submit a fee petition to the Social Security Administration (SSA), asking to charge you more than the usual maximum fee of 25% of your backpay or $6,000, whichever is lower.
+If you lose your disability appeal hearing and your lawyer appeals the case to Social Security's Appeals Council and federal district court, your lawyer will end up spending more time on your case than usual.
+In this situation, your lawyer is usually allowed to submit a fee petition to the Social Security Administration (SSA), asking to charge you more than the usual maximum fee of 25% of your backpay or $6,000, whichever is lower.
 (Read our article on disability fee agreements to find out more about the usual fee.)
 In addition, there are several situations where a lawyer may file a fee petition to avoid not being paid at all.

 Lawyers use fee petitions in the following situations to be able to collect payment.

+If your case is denied.
 Attorneys are not prevented from requesting a fee under the fee petition process even if your disability claim is ultimately denied.
 However, if you and the attorney signed a contingency fee contract where the attorney agreed to charge and collect a fee only if the SSA favorably decided your claim, and the SSA's decision is unfavorable, then the attorney may not collect a fee under the fee petition process.
 The attorney can submit a fee petition to the SSA after a fee agreement is denied only if you won your disability claim.